P110 - Paying Your Income Tax by Instalments

 - Payments you make in person at your financial institution are considered paid on the date stamped on your INNS3 receipt.

-- Payments you make through your financial institution’s Internet or telephone banking services are considered paid when your financial institution credits us with your payment.
+- Payments you make through your financial institution's online or telephone banking services are considered paid when your financial institution credits us with your payment.

 - Post-dated cheques and payments you make by pre-authorized debit are considered paid on the negotiable date.